UX and UI Testing: Get and Retain Users With A-Level UX

 Fewer Opportunities Lost

-If you have ever struggled with placing an order in an online store and then quit anyway because the site was riddled with bugs, then you understand how much of a negative impact the lack of UI/UX testing can have on a product.
+If you have ever struggled with placing an order in an online store and then quit anyway because the site was riddled with bugs.
+Then you understand how much of a negative impact the lack of UI/UX testing can have on a product.
 In other words, thorough testing helps you make sure that users don’t abandon your product and that you don’t miss out on revenue.

 Strong Competitive Advantage